AndySomogyi/mechanica/docs/source/api_simulator.rst

    messaging and so forth.
 All 'physical' modeling concepts to in the :class:`Universe` object.

-.. method:: Simulator.__init__(conf=None, )
+.. method:: Simulator.__init__(self, conf=None, )

    Initializes a simulation.
 All of the keyword arguments are the same as on the Config object.
+You can initialize the simulator via a config :class:`.Config` object , or via keyword arguments.
+The keywords have the same name as fields on the confg.

+.. class:: Simulator.Config()

+   An object that has all the arguments to the simulator,